oasakfu/bat/README.md

 This is the Blender Adventure Toolkit (*bat*) - a Python library for use with the Blender Game Engine (BGE). *Bat* provides classes and functions that can help with the creation of games in BGE.
-You can use it for any kind of game, but it's especially useful for adventure games.
+It was designed with adventure games in mind (hence the `story` module), but it would be useful for any kind of game.

 To use this library, link to `bat_assets.blend` and add the `G_BXT` group to your scene.
 Then you can use the Python modules from your code, for example: